RautRushikesh/Data-preprocessing/readme.md

 python
 python preprocessing_pipeline.py
 # Preprocessing Steps
-Identify Features:
+1. Identify Features:

+a.
 Numeric features: Identified using the select_dtypes method for float and integer types.
+b.
 Categorical features: Identified using the select_dtypes method for object types.
-Handle Missing Values in Numeric Features:
+2. Handle Missing Values in Numeric Features:

 Missing values in numeric features are filled with the mean of the respective columns.
-Detect and Handle Outliers in Numeric Features:
+3. Detect and Handle Outliers in Numeric Features:

+a.
 Outliers in numeric features are detected using the Interquartile Range (IQR) method.
+b.
 Outliers are replaced with the mean of the respective columns.
-Normalize Numeric Features:
+4. Normalize Numeric Features:

 Numeric features are standardized using the Standard Scaler from scikit-learn.
-Handle Missing Values in Categorical Features:
+5. Handle Missing Values in Categorical Features:

 Missing values in categorical features are filled with the mode (most frequent value) of the respective columns.
 Output: